 As an experienced hosting provider, ukraine.com.ua provides reliable technical support to WordPress users.
 We take care of the web space, desired domain, maintenance and security, and through automatic updates, we will keep your WordPress site up to date at all times.
 The cost depends on the desired services and the size of the server space.

-Just select domain, hosting and install CMS in one click.
+Simply select a domain, hosting and install CMS in one click.

 Any tariff of our hosting is suitable for Wordpress.
 You can choose exactly the package that best suits the needs of your project: SSD hosting from 1$, VPS on SSD from 12$, Cloud (cloud) hosting from 3$, cloud VPS from 6$...
 Dedicated server or dedicated server.

-We have developed a system of automatic website testing, this will give you the opportunity to check dozens of indicators and settings of the website and domain.
+We have developed a system for automatic testing of the site, this will give you the opportunity to check dozens of indicators and settings of the site and domain.
 Will check the correctness of the WordPress configuration file, database connection, theme and module settings.
-Check if the php parameter is configured correctly_memory_limit.
+Will check if the php parameter is configured correctly_memory_limit.

 Our technical support, works 24/7/365 and you can always get qualified help if you have any questions.